 4. Generate Reports for Everyone Concerned

-In addition to searchable logs in WordPress, with WP Security Audit Log you can also generate any type of reports from the activity logs.
+In addition to searchable logs in WordPress, with Melapress you can also generate any type of reports from the activity logs.

 5. Store the WordPress Activity logs in an External Database

-By default, WP Security Audit Log stores the logs in the WordPress database.
+By default, Melapress stores the logs in the WordPress database.
 However, you can choose to use an external database instead.

 Since the logs are not stored in the WordPress database, all the resources on your server are dedicated to your website.
-Additionally, moving your log to an external database separates it from your site so it cannot be tampered with in case of an attack.
+Moving your log to an external database separates it from your site so it cannot be tampered with in case of an attack.

-You can also choose to archive old logs to another external database while keeping current information on hand in WordPress.
+You can also archive old logs to another external database while keeping current information in WordPress.

 6. Send the WordPress Activity logs to Third Party Services

-With WP Security Audit Log you can easily keep your teams and teammates informed by integrating the plugin with Syslog, PaperTrial or Slack and mirror the WordPress activity logs to them.
+With Melapress you can easily keep your teams and teammates informed by integrating the plugin with Syslog, PaperTrial, or Slack and mirroring the WordPress activity logs to them.

 On top of that, you can also configure filters.
-So for example, you can configure a filter so only critical events are sent to the NOC team Slack channel, and not all of them.
+So, for example, you can configure a filter so that only critical events are sent to the NOC team Slack channel and not all of them.

-Using WP Security Audit Log to keep a record of all the changes that happen on your websites or multisite networks is one of the smartest things you can do so you can better oversee, manage and keep your websites and its users secure.
+Using Melapress to keep a record of all the changes that happen on your websites or multisite networks is one of the smartest things you can do so you can better oversee, manage, and keep your websites and their users secure.
 Activity logs improve user accountability and also allow you to spot suspicious behavior early.

-In this post, we introduced you to WP Security Audit Log and highlighted all the ways it can help better manage your website, and also meet industry regulations your business might have to adhere to.
+In this post, we introduced you to Melapress and highlighted all the ways it can help better manage your website and also meet industry regulations your business might have to adhere to.